 RHODE ISLAND POOL ACCIDENT ATTORNEYS

 Have you or someone you love been injured by in a Rhode Island swimming pool accident?
-At Marin and Barrett, Inc., our local Rhode Island swimming pool accident attorneys understand that injuries from a swimming pool accident can have serious and long-lasting consequences.
-You have the legal right to seek compensation from the responsible parties and we can help to make sure that you are fully compensated.
-Call our office at 401-228-8271 to schedule your free, no obligation swimming pool accident case evaluation today.
+At Marin and Barrett, Inc., as a local personal injury lawyer we understand that a swimming pool accident can have serious and long-lasting consequences for the injured parties.
+You have the legal right to seek compensation from the negligent parties and we can help to make sure that you are fully compensated.
+Typically, we can help you see compensation for these injuries against the homeowners insurance company utilizing Rhode Island premises liability laws.
+These laws require that a homeowner who has a pool use reasonable care in safeguarding the pool and ensuring that injuries do not occur.
+Call our office at 401-298-9116 to speak with Attorney Matthew Marin and schedule your free, no obligation case evaluation today.
+We work on a strict contingency fee basis so there is never a fee unless you recover.

 To Learn More About Your Rights and Receive a Free Initial Consultation from local